Princess Latifa: Campaign to free Dubai ruler's daughter disbanded

 "The primary purpose of [the] campaign was to see Latifa free leading the life she chooses for herself," the statement added.
 "We have clearly gone a long way towards achieving that goal."

-"[We] had an emotional reunion," said Mr Essabri, whose aunt is Latifa's mother.
-"I feel blessed that I got to spend time with her.
+Mr Essabri, whose aunt is Latifa's mother, said: "[We] had an emotional reunion...
 It was reassuring to see her so happy, well and focused on her plans."

-In a tweet, David Haigh, co-founder of the Free Latifa campaign, thanked those who have supported the campaign.
+David Haigh, co-founder of the Free Latifa campaign, told the BBC that the princess's current situation was "the best position she has been in in terms of freedom [...] for two decades".

+But he added: "It's quite right and understandable that everyone needs to look at everything that's happening now with extreme caution and monitor the situation closely."

 Latifa, one of the 25 children of Sheikh Mohammed bin Rashid al Maktoum, attempted to escape from Dubai in February 2018.

-In a video recorded shortly before she left, she said that her life was heavily constricted.
+In a video recorded shortly before she left, she said her life was heavily constricted.
 "I haven't left the country since 2000.
 I've been asking a lot to just go travelling, to study, to do anything normal.
 They don't let me," she said.

-But the escape went wrong: eight days into a sea journey across the Indian Ocean, the boat was caught by commandos who forcibly removed Latifa and returned her to Dubai.
+But the escape went wrong: eight days into a journey across the Indian Ocean, the boat was caught by commandos who forcibly removed Latifa and returned her to Dubai.

-Her father later said that he considered this a "rescue mission".
+Her father later said he considered this a "rescue mission".

-In February, BBC Panorama broadcast videos secretly recorded by Princess Latifa and passed to friends abroad, in which she describes her capture and her imprisonment after her return to Dubai.
+In February, BBC Panorama broadcast videos secretly recorded by Princess Latifa and passed to friends abroad, in which she describes her capture and imprisonment after her return to Dubai.

 She said she was being held alone without access to medical or legal help in a villa with windows and doors barred shut, and guarded by police.